mahak236/Job-Portal-MernStack/Job-Board-MERN-main/README.md

-# 🚀 Instant Jobs
+# 🚀 Job Portal

-Instant Jobs is a powerful web application designed to seamlessly connect job seekers with employers.
+ Job Portal is a powerful web application designed to seamlessly connect job seekers with employers.
 Built with the MERN stack, it offers a user-friendly interface for posting and applying for jobs.

 ## ✨ Features